 Motivated by the above results, we performed the same Bayesian analysis by progressively increasing the number of doublets.
 We found that in all cases the posterior distributions are consistent and yield acceptable parameters.
-We show the results of these steps in the triangle plot in Fig. 3.
-The diagonal and off-diagonal panels show the marginalised and the 2D joint distributions of M, j, and α , respectively.
+We show the results of these steps in the triangle plot in Figure 3.
+The diagonal and off-diagonal panels show the marginalized and the 2D joint distributions of M, j, and α , respectively.
 The mass is the parameter that we determine with the highest precision: at 90% confidence level9 we find $M \in [1.92, 2.32] M{\odot}$, with a median of $M = 2.07 M{\odot}$.

-Our analysis also provides a poorly constrained spin parameter with median j=0.1 within the 90% interval $j\in[0,0.26]$.
-The 2D distributions of Fig. 3 show some degree of positive correlation between of j and M. The inclusion of all datasets does not modify significantly the constraints on α , for which we still obtain a flat posterior distribution within $\alpha\in[1.50,3.30]$ at 90% (see the bottom row of Fig. 3).
-In fact the values of the quadrupole sampled by the Monte-Carlo simulation are essentially degenerate with respect to M and j.
-As noted above, this result is somewhat expected as the azimuthal and periastron precession frequencies depend weakly on α .
+Our analysis also provides a poorly constrained spin parameter with median j = 0.1 within the 90% interval $j \in$ [0, 0.26].
+The 2D distributions of Figure 3 show some degree of positive correlation between j and M. The inclusion of all data sets does not modify significantly the constraints on α , for which we still obtain a flat posterior distribution within